 There is a tiny army of bacteria in your gut, that helps protect you from disease, transports nutrients, helps with a smoother digestion, builds a stronger immune system, and can even boost your brain function.
 They’re called Probiotics, and they just might be the secret to your health and wellness.
-We're going to talk about what probiotics actually do and how they can help benefit your health.
+We're going to talk about what they actually do and health benefits of taking probiotics.

 1. Probiotics Help Anxiety

 Anxiety is a pretty normal thing nowadays!
 Because of the fast pace of society, increasing responsibility, and essentially being pulled in 20 different directions a day, anxiety is a normal response to situations in life that are unfamiliar.
 So what does anxiety have to do with probiotics?
 Your gut microbiome is scientifically and clinically proven to affect how your mood and other cognitive functions, like anxiety.
 This is commonly referred to as the gut-brain axis and healthy levels of probiotics, especially taken as a supplement, are proven to reduce the causes of anxiety altogether.

 Probiotics have the ability to restore normal microbial balance within the gut that reduces Dysbiosis and inflammation of the gut, linked to alleviating anxiety and depressive symptoms [R].
 In more commonly understood terms, particular strains (Lactobacillus and Bifidobacterium) produce neurotransmitters to produce a calming effect on the body.
 A benefit of taking probiotics is that they can actually control the pathogens that induce anxiety by interacting with the enteric nervous system in the gut and the vagal nerve [R].
 This results in an elevated mood and reduced causes of anxiety.

 Please note: if you’re being medically treated for anxiety please do not stop taking your medications and consult your physician before making any abrupt changes.